rust-lang/book/nostarch/chapter08.md

 Listing 8-18: Using the `+` operator to combine two `String` values into a new `String` value

-The string `s3` will contain `Hello, world!` as a result of this code.
-The reason `s1` is no longer valid after the addition and the reason we used a reference to `s2` has to do with the signature of the method that gets called when we use the `+` operator.
+The string `s3` will contain `Hello, world!`.
+The reason `s1` is no longer valid after the addition, and the reason we used a reference to `s2`, has to do with the signature of the method that's called when we use the `+` operator.
 The `+` operator uses the `add` method, whose signature looks something like this: